Skip to content

 • Priority support - Dedicated Slack/Teams channels

-For complete plan details, visit warp.dev/pricingarrow-up-right or contact salesarrow-up-right.
+For complete plan details, visit warp.dev/pricing or contact sales.

-The Admin Panel is organized into five main areas:
+The Admin Panel is organized into six main areas:

 Configure how agents behave across your organization, including autonomy levels and command permissions.
 This is where you balance agent productivity with organizational safety requirements.